-The Company has determined the long-term debt fair value as of December 31, 2022 is approximately \$24.1 million (see Note 9).
+The Company has determined the long-term debt fair value as of December 31, 2022 is approximately \$124.1 million (see Note 9).
 The Company has determined the Convertible Notes (as defined in note 10) fair value as of December 31, 2022 approximates its book value due to the short duration between the issuance of the convertible promissory notes and December 31, 2022.
 The carrying values of cash and cash equivalents, restricted cash, prepaid expenses, amounts due from related parties, other current assets, accounts payable, accrued construction liabilities, other accrued liabilities and other amounts due to related parties are considered to be representative of their respective fair values principally due to their short-term maturities.
-There were no additional material non-recurring fair value measurements as of December 31, 2022 and 2021, except for the calculation of fair value of Common Stock warrants issued in connection with an amendment to the Company's long-term debt agreement (see Note 9) or in connection with the issuance of Common Stock (see Note 15), the change in fair value of embedded derivatives in certain of the Company's convertible promissory notes (see Note 14), the calculation of fair value of nonmonetary assets distributed from the Company's joint venture (see Note 11), the calculation of the allocation of the RM 101 purchase price to the fair values of the assets acquired and liabilities assumed and the impairment loss upon RM 101's classification as held for sale.
+There were no additional material non-recurring fair value measurements as of December 31, 2022 and 2021, except for the calculation of fair value of Common Stock warrants issued in connection with an amendment to the Company's long-term debt agreement (see Note 9) or in connection with the issuance of Common Stock (see Note 15), the change in fair value of nonmonetary assets distributed from the Company's joint venture (see Note 11), the calculation of the allocation of the RM 101 purchase price to the fair values of the assets acquired and liabilities assumed and the impairment loss upon RM 101's classification as held for sale.